LomiaW/LomiaW/README.md

 <h1 align="center"> Hi there, I'm Lomia 👋 </h1>

 ## About me
-<p> 👀 I’m a software developer based in Toronto, Canada.
+<p> 👀 I’m a full-time software engineer based in Toronto, Canada.
 I'm interested in exploring different technologies and tools so I have extensive experience with Front-end, Back-end, and Full-stack.
-I'm a new grad from Seneca College, major in Computer Programming.
-I'm open to work.
 Feel free to reach out. </p>